-198. This list comprises the remaining 15 VC Member States who are not at the same time Members of the CoE as well as Belarus (associate member State of the EoC) and South Africa (special cooperation status with the CoE).
+198. This list comprises the remaining 15 VC Member States who are not at the same time Members of the CoE as well as Belarus (associate member State of the VC whose participation in the Commission's work has been suspended on 17 March 2022) and South Africa (special cooperation status with the CoE).
 Out of these 17 states, seven follow a symmetrical model, requiring parliamentary approval for both the ratification and denunciation of (certain) treaties.
 In the remaining ten states, parliamentary involvement is limited to the conclusion of (certain) treaties.